dalmo1991/superflexPy/doc/introduction.rst

   uniform;

-- **semi-distributed configuration**, where the physical domain is subdivided into (usually coarse) areal fractions that have the same hydrological response and operate in parallel (usually without connectivity between them);
+- **semi-distributed configuration**, where the physical domain is subdivided into (usually coarse) areal fractions that are assumed to have the same hydrological response and operate in parallel (usually without connectivity between them);

 - **fully-distributed configuration**, where the physical domain is subdivided